feihe/feihe.github.io/index.md

 ### <font color=green>News</font>

+- Dec 9, 2022: Our paper, titled \"Data-driven Recurrent Set Learning For Non-termination Analysis\", was acceted by ICSE 2023!

+- Dec 3, 2022: Our paper, titled \"Satisfiability Modulo Ordering Consistency Theory for SC, TSO, and PSO Memory Models\", was accepted by ACM TOPLAS!

 - Oct 28, 2022: Our paper, titled \"Mastery: Shifted-Code-Aware Structured Merging\", received the [**Best Paper Award**](https://lcs.ios.ac.cn/setta2022/index.php) at SETTA 2022!

 - Jul 1, 2022: Our paper, titled \"Consistency-Preserving Propagation for SMT Solving of Concurrent Program Verification\", was accepted by OOPSLA 2022!